Technoblade: Cancer diagnosis and death

-On June 30, 2022, at 21:29 EDT, a video titled "so long nerds" was uploaded to Technoblade's YouTube channel, in which his father announced that Technoblade had died from the cancer.
-He read a message written by Technoblade eight hours before he died and said that future proceeds from merchandising and videos would go to the Sarcoma Foundation of America and his siblings' college educations.
+On June 30, 2022, at 9:29 PM EDT, a video titled "so long nerds" was uploaded to Technoblade's YouTube channel, in which his father announced that Technoblade had died from the cancer.
+Technoblade's father read a message written by Technoblade eight hours before he died and said that future proceeds from merchandising and videos would go to the Sarcoma Foundation of America and his siblings' college educations.
 The video ended with a written message from Technoblade's mother.
-Technoblade originally planned on writing and recording the video himself but was unable to do so as a result of his worsening condition.
+Technoblade had planned to script and present the video himself, but his declining health prevented him from doing so.
+It was also planned that the video would include the song "Exitlude" by the Killers, but was left out due to potential copyright concerns.

-Although Technoblade never stated the specific type of his cancer, he had previously raised $500,000 for the Sarcoma Foundation of America throughout his YouTube career.
+Although Technoblade never specified the type of his cancer, he had previously raised $500,000 for the Sarcoma Foundation of America throughout his YouTube career.
 Several publications reported that Technoblade had died of metastatic sarcoma, and the Foundation acknowledged in a press release that Technoblade had been diagnosed with sarcoma.

-It was later revealed by the Sarcoma Foundation of America that Technoblade was diagnosed with a stage 4 unspecific type of sarcoma (chest scans revealed metastasis to both lungs) when the painful bump on his shoulder got checked.
+On September 20, 2022, the Sarcoma Foundation of America stated in a press release that Technoblade was diagnosed with an unspecified type of stage 4 sarcoma ("chest scans revealed metastasis to both lungs") when the lump on his shoulder was examined.